 Master of Science in Operations Research

 Operations Research is an applied science and is concerned with quantitative decision problems, generally involving the allocation and control of limited resources.
-Such problems arise, for example, in the operations of industrial firms, financial institutions, health care organizations, transportation systems, energy and resources, and government.
+Such problems arise, for example, in the operations of industrial firms, financial institutions, healthcare organizations, transportation systems, energy and resources, and government.
 The operations research analyst develops and uses mathematical and statistical models to help solve these decision problems.
 Like engineers, they are problem formulators and solvers.
 Their work requires the formation of a mathematical model of a system and the analysis and prediction of the consequences of alternate modes of operating the system.
 The analysis may involve mathematical optimization techniques, probabilistic and statistical methods, experiments, and computer simulations.
 Operations Research courses have been offered at Columbia University since 1952.

-Degree required for admission: Students admitted to the program must possess a bachelor's degree in engineering, science, mathematics, computer science, statistics, economics with a minor in mathematics, or other related field from an accredited academic institution.
-Students should posess a strong mathematics background (three terms calculus, one term ordinary differential equations required; one term linear algebra recommended).
+Degree required for admission: Students admitted to the program must possess a bachelor's degree in engineering, science, mathematics, computer science, statistics, economics with a minor in mathematics, or another related field from an accredited academic institution.
+Students should possess a strong mathematics background (three terms calculus, one term ordinary differential equations required; one term linear algebra recommended).
 Applicants should have a strong undergraduate record to be competitive for admission.